grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 - The file pieces need to be stitched back together on the receiving end.

 ### _Sending files_
 Sending a file over a websocket is not that complicated if we have to stick to the aforementioned rules.
-JavaScript has introduced the `slice()` function to `File`, and there's `FileReader()` API I can make use of.
+JavaScript has introduced the `slice()` function to `File`, and there's a `FileReader()` API I can make use of.
 Firstly, I need to make sure to chunk the file into pieces:

 ```javascript
 // Assuming there's a multipart input element in the html body: